 In non-election years, the year after a presidential election, you usually see a drop in ratings across the board.

-Uh but there was one time that ratings did go up after an election, and that was twenty seventeen, and that's when Donald Trump came into office and they didn't drop for five years now.
+don't see 70 percent right you'll see 20 25 percent 70 is a number that we uh but there was one time that ratings did go up after an election and that was 2017 And that's when Donald Trump came into office.

 Right, exactly.

-Uh and at CNN they pushed all their chips into the middle of the table with Trump.
+And at CNN, they pushed all their chips into the middle of the table with Trump.

-Here you have uh the third most powerful woman in the minority party in Congress, right?
+Here you have the third most powerful woman in the minority party in Congress, right?

 Not getting kicked out of Congress, just losing a leadership position.